Speech-to-TextReal-time API

 Learn about real-time API error handling.

-In the Soniox Real-time API, all errors are returned as JSON error responses before the connection is closed.
-Your application should always log and inspect these errors to determine the cause.
+In the Soniox Real-time API, all errors are returned as a JSON error response before the connection is closed.
+Your application should always log and inspect these responses to determine the cause.

 Error responses